abigagli/CityRoulette/README.md

 A more detailed description of the various scenes follows:

 1. The initial scene presents 2 buttons for adding new cities and 1 button (**which dynamically appears only when there is at least one archived city**) for browsing already collected cities.
-The first two buttons give access to the "import" functionality, i.e. they allow the user to add new cities to its persisten collection and in particular:
+The first two buttons give access to the *"importing"* functionality, i.e. they allow the user to add *new* cities to its persisten collection and in particular:

   * The *"Around Me"* button takes the current user location as the starting point to query the geonames API for a maximum of 30 nearby cities in a 10Km radius area